-- There is Mono for Apache, but that does not count, since Mono is emulating ASP.Net, it’s not actually an authentic ASP.Net framework.
+- There is Mono for Apache, but that does not count, since Mono is emulating ASP.Net.
+It’s not an authentic ASP.Net framework.

-- The attack uses up all of the connection slots on the web server, so legitimate web traffic cannot get through.
-Unfortunately Apache can never be immune to this attack without a rewrite of its code.
+- The attack uses up all the connection slots on the web server, so legitimate web traffic cannot get through.
+Unfortunately, Apache can never be immune to this attack without a rewrite of its code.